canjs/canjs/guides/components.md

       template: "<form>Editor: "+
                   "{{#if visible}}<input type='text'/>{{/if}}"+
                 "</form>",
-      scope: {
+      viewModel: {
         visible: true
       }
     })

-### Scope bindings
+### ViewModel bindings

 This isn't interesting without a way to change toggling the visible property.
-We can tell our template to call a `toggle` method on the scope anytime someone clicks the form with [template bindings](../docs/can.view.bindings.html) like:
+We can tell our template to call a `toggle` method on the viewModel anytime someone clicks the form with [template bindings](../docs/can.view.bindings.html) like:

     can.Component.extend({